 Dr. Khambatta worked as a General Dentist at Pune, with emphasis on Endodontics (Root Canal Therapy), Esthetic Dentistry and Pediatric Dentistry.

 After immigrating to Canada, he completed his Canadian equivalency and has been practicing as an Associate Dentist.

-With keen interest in continuing his expertise and improving his skills, he has taken several courses including Nitrous Oxide Sedation and Moderate Sedation, by Dr. Haas at University of Toronto, and is on track to complete his Implant Surgery and Restoration program with AIC Education and HiOssen Implant Canada.
+With a keen interest in continuing his expertise and improving his skills, he has taken several courses including Nitrous Oxide Sedation and Moderate Sedation, by Dr. Haas at the University of Toronto, and is on track to complete his Implant Surgery and Restoration program with AIC Education and HiOssen Implant Canada.

 Apart from his duties as an Associate dentist, he offers his services at Long Term Care Facilities/Retirement Homes through ‘Direct Dentistry Service’ to help the elderly and special needs patients.